GettingWhiter/squadronBot/README.md

 <b>Introduction</b>

 A discord bot built with discord.py for War Thunder Squadrons actively participating in squadron battles (SQBs/SREs - Squadron Realistic Events).
+This branch is version 1, the bot as it was when in use within the Try Hard Coalition in early 2023.